kg4ydw/noacli/Readme.md

 you could have just opened another window.
 It's not that we like a proliferation of windows either -- this has measures to minimize that.

-This shell tries to make the following concepts obsolete;
+This shell tries to make the following concepts obsolete:
 * terminal based text pagers
 * background jobs
 * waiting for jobs to complete before starting another